PreciousChicken/blog/content/posts/minimal-graphql-apollo-server.md

 	// Adds (and returns) new beast created by user.
 	// As this is a minimal example it does not save to
-	// db.json and is in memory only so will delete
+	// db.json.
+As it is in memory only will delete
 	// on node restart.
 	Mutation: {
 		createBeast (_, args) {